 Each fork tube has a bushing sleeve at the bottom, and each slider has a bushing inserted in the opening underneath the fork seal.
 Normally these parts don't wear very much, but if the fork has been misaligned you may want new ones.
 In the photo below, the upper fork tube bushing shows distinct wear and should be replaced.

 The Gold Valve inserts are a popular upgrade for street bikes with conventional damper rods (without valves).
-They work by directing the secondary oil flow from the top opening in the damper rod through an orifice with a spring-loaded valve.
+They work by controlling the secondary oil flow from the top opening in the damper rod via an orifice with a spring-loaded valve.
 As the fork compresses, the flow gets impeded by this valve.
-There is a return valve within the Gold Valve with a much lighter spring which allows oil back into the damper rod upon fork extension.
+There is a check valve within the Gold Valve that allows unimpeded flow of oil back down the damper rod upon fork extension.

 HPN inserts for GS forks (ADVRider thread)